nicholashobbs/Random-Notes/Cybersecurity.md

 response rate limiting is an effective deterrent to nmapping of your networks, since it makes all scans take much longer to complete.

+once you have nmapped, look for alternative names/DNS for help with where to use dirb, etc.

 ### ncat

 A tool for reading, writing, redirecting, and encrypting data across the netowrk.